btibi/img/README.md

 # Tech Challenge

 This is a tech challenge for the IMG Arena.
-See more details here: [IMG Arena Tech Challenge](https://hackmd.io/LAt6HwlQTH-RLJS4478Gqg?view)
-This is a tech challenge for the IMG Arena.

 # Run the application